CURRENT PSYCHOLOGICAL MALTREATMENT ALLIANCE STUDIES

 Rates of Psychological Maltreatment

 Psychological maltreatment (PM) is equivalent in harm to other forms of child maltreatment.
 Nonetheless, it is not included in all US State child abuse statutes.
 Moreover, past research using the National Child Abuse and Neglect Data System identified 300-480-fold differences in substantiated cases across US States.
 In this study, US State statutes were coded and compared with reported rates of other forms of child maltreatment in the 2014 and 1998 NCANDS data sets.
 For 2014, the difference in reported rates of PM between the State with the lowest rate and the State with the highest rate was 523-fold which was much higher than for physical (30-fold) and sexual abuse (20-fold) but not neglect (524-fold).
 Analysis of the wording of the Statutes found that many still use the term “mental injury” from the original Child Abuse Prevention and Treatment Act (CAPTA, 1974) and two thirds do not define it.
 Reported rates of PM in NCANDS were not correlated with whether PM was defined in the statute but when a harm standard was present, reported rates were statistically lower.
 Almost 70% of statutes included a newly added category (e.g., sexual/human trafficking) demonstrating a willingness by States to amend statutes.
 A common, reliable definition of PM (and other forms of maltreatment) in CAPTA, NCANDS, and US State statutes is necessary for the US to have a surveillance system that allows for the assessment of the effects of policies on reported rates of all forms of maltreatment.
 Baker, A.J.L. & Brassard, M.R. (in press).
 Predictors of variation in state reported rates of psychological maltreatment: A survey of U.S. statutes and a call for change.
-To appear in Child Abuse & Neglect, 96.
+Two peer-reviewed publications have been written based on the findings from this study, one published in Child Abuse & Neglect and the other in the APSAC Advisor.

 Survey of NYC Child Welfare Training Departments